DarlanNoetzold/Mudi/README.md

 # Mudi

-## Desenvolvimento
+## Development
-* Na estruturação foi usado a linguagem Java (1.8) com Spring Boot.
+* Java (1.8) was used for the structuring with Spring Boot.
-* Os dados são tratados com Spring Data e armazenado em um Banco de Dados MariaDB.
+* Data is processed with Spring Data and stored in a MariaDB database.
-* O Spring MVC foi responsável pela parte Web.
+* Spring MVC was responsible for the Web part.
-* A estilização foi feita com Thymeleaf e Bootstrap.
+* Styling was done with Thymeleaf and Bootstrap.
-* O sistema de login e segurança foi feito com Spring Security.
+* The login and security system was done with Spring Security.

-## Projeto
+## Project
-* O projeto é uma loja de controle de pedidos, que são cadastrados e estruturados com status.
+* The project is a store for controlling orders, which are registered and structured with status.
-* Esses pedidos tem uma ideia de que nós temos dois tipos de usuários na aplicação: O primeiro é o usuário que vai gerar ofertas para os pedidos que forem feitos e o outro usuário é o que vai cadastrar os pedidos.
+* These orders have the idea that we have two types of users in the application: The first is the user who will generate offers for the orders that are made and the other user is the one who will register the orders.

 ---

-## Documentação:
+## Documentation:
 * Link: https://darlannoetzold.github.io/Mudi/
-* Imagem do diagrama das entidades:
+* Entity diagram image:
 ![image](https://user-images.githubusercontent.com/41628589/120195493-3ed18980-c1f5-11eb-88ee-e9418726deaa.png)

 ---

-### Pedidos ligados ao usuário e com 3 Status enum.
+### Orders linked to the user and with 3 Status enum.
 <img src="https://github.com/DarlanNoetzold/Mudi/blob/main/mudi01.jpg" />

-### Cadastro de pedidos.
+### Order registration.
 <img src="https://github.com/DarlanNoetzold/Mudi/blob/main/mudi02.jpg" />

-### Controle de formulários.
+### Form control.
 <img src="https://github.com/DarlanNoetzold/Mudi/blob/main/mudi03.jpg" />

-### Login de Usuário.
+### User Login.
 <img src="https://github.com/DarlanNoetzold/Mudi/blob/main/mudi04.jpg" />

 ---

 ⭐️ From [DarlanNoetzold](https://github.com/DarlanNoetzold)